jellz/sky/README.md

 ### Self-hosting Agreement

 **EDIT**: Sky has been discontinued.
 If you would like to host this version of Sky or fork & build upon it, you can.
-Just please make sure to give credit to the original author; [me.](https://github.com/jellz)
+Just please make sure to give credit to the original author; [me.](https://github.com/jellz) Please remove the invite link to my server from the help command, too, as my server won't offer support for user-hosted instances.

 ### How do I self-host Sky?